-180. Application to District Court Judge for recount- (1) Any constituency candidate may, within 3 working days after the public declaration made under section 179 of this Act, apply to a District Court Judge for a recount of the votes for constituency candidates.
+180. Application to District Court Judge for recount- [(1) Any constituency candidate for a district may, within 3 working days after the public declaration made under section 179 of this Act in respect of that district, apply to a District Court Judge for the conduct, in respect of that district, of a recount of the electorate votes.

-(2) Any Secretary of a political party listed on Part B of the ballot paper may, within 3 working days after the public declaration, apply to a District Court Judge for a recount of the votes for political parties recorded under Part B of the ballot paper.
+(2) Any Secretary of a political party that is listed on the part of the ballot paper that relates to the party vote may, within 3 working days after the public declaration made under section 179 of this Act in respect of a district, apply to a District Court Judge for the conduct, in respect of that district, of a recount of the party votes.]

-(3) Every application under subsection (1) of this section shall be accompanied by a deposit of \$1,000 (which deposit shall be inclusive of goods and services tax).
+(3) Every application under subsection (1) of this section shall be accompanied by a deposit of 1,000 (which deposit shall be inclusive of goods and services tax).

-(4) Every application under subsection (2) of this section shall be accompanied by a deposit of \$1,500 (which deposit shall be inclusive of goods and services tax).
+(4) Every application under subsection (2) of this section shall be accompanied by a deposit of 1,500 (which deposit shall be inclusive of goods and services tax).